 - While not nearly as popular as the above, the anthropological writings of Laurette Sejourne and Leon Portilla and religious books by Antonio Velasco Piña inspired a neo-pagan religious movement known as "Mexicanista", based on Aztec spirituality, other Mesoamerican belief systems, and a bit of Hindu esotericism for some reason.
 It bears little resemblance to actual Aztec rituals and practices, focusing more on the cosmology and pantheon.
 This is probably good, considering that one of the most famous practices of ancient Aztec religion was Human Sacrifice.

 - In Armenia a neo-pagan sect calling themselves hetanos (sharing a common root word with the English 'heathen') has been slowly growing since the Soviet Union collapsed and the ban on religion was lifted.
 Although most Armenians either began following Christianity more freely than before (Armenia was the earliest country to officially adopt Christianity after all) or continued being atheists, some decided to go completely back to their roots (current estimates are that there's about 200 to 300 of them, in a country of around 3 million, though some go as high as 1,000).
+The movement was founded by revolutionary Garegin Nzhdeh.
 Hetanos follow reconstructed ancient Armenian polytheistic traditions, which borrow some from ancient Greek and Zoroastrian traditions but also contain deities uniquely Armenian.
 Interestingly, the Armenian Apostolic Church is not outspoken against them, choosing to instead be outspoken against the Evangelical and Protestant movements growing in the country.
-There is even a level of mutual respect between some hetanos and Apostolic Christians, since both represent integral parts of Armenian heritage and identity.
+Their base of operations is the Temple of Garni, the only pagan temple not destroyed when Armenia's King Trdat III converted to Christianity in the 300's.